Skip to main content

 That's fine.
 B12 is a water-soluble vitamin, which means your body excretes any excess through urine.
 You cannot "overdose" on B12 from having it in your injection while also taking an oral supplement.

-That said, you likely won't need an additional B12 supplement while on treatment—the injection provides a highly bioavailable dose that's more effective than oral supplements anyway.
+That said, you likely won't need an additional B12 supplement while on treatment.
+The injection provides a highly bioavailable dose that's more effective than oral supplements anyway.

-Injection vs. Oral B12: Why Injection Is Better
+Injection vs. Oral B12: Why Injection Wins

 Factor